A-Gaoba/Computer_Graphics/README.md

 # Computer_Graphics
-This repository has the projects or labs of Computer Graphics which are in the fourth semester in USATU university.
+In this repository are the projects or labs of Computer Graphics which are in the fourth semester in USATU university.